nckgreene/bcs.github.io/index.md

 ## BCS Literature Review

 ### Body condition scoring
-According to [DairyNZ](https://www.dairynz.co.nz/animal/body-condition-scoring/how-to-bcs/#bcs), there are eight pertinent body features for condition scoring.
-Four of these features can be viewed from an animal's posterior.
-The posterior features are:
+According to [DairyNZ](https://www.dairynz.co.nz/animal/body-condition-scoring/how-to-bcs/), there are eight pertinent body features for condition scoring.
+Some of these features can be viewed from an animal's side, whereas other features can be viewed from the animal's rear.
+The body features are:
-- blah
-- blah
-- blah
-- blah

-The other four features are viewable from an animal's side.
-The side features are:
-- blah
-- blah
-- blah
-- blah
+- Backbone (viewable from both side and rear)
+- Long ribs (viewable from side)
+- Short ribs (viewable from side)
+- Rump (viewable from side)
+- Thigh (viewable from side)
+- Hip bones (viewable from rear)
+- Pin bones (viewable from rear)
+- Tailhead (viewable from rear)

 <!-- ![](img/bcs_critical_points_1.jpg#center) -->
 <!-- ![](img/bcs_critical_points_2.jpg#center) -->